Christoph Schmid (politician)

-Christoph Schmid (born 8 July 1976) is a German politician for the SPD and since 2021 has been a member of the Bundestag, the federal diet.
+Christoph Florian Schmid (born 8 July 1976) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Donau-Ries district.

-Life and politics
+Early life and education

-Schmid was born 1976 in the West German city of Munich and studied political science along with intercultural communication at Ludwig Maximilian University in Munich.
+Schmid was born 1976 in the West German city of Munich and studied political science along with intercultural communication at LMU Munich.

+Political career

-He was elected to the Bundestag in 2021.
+Schmid was elected to the Bundestag in 2021.

+In parliament, Schmid has since been serving on the Defence Committee and the Committee on Economic Cooperation and Development.
+In addition to his committee assignments, he has been part of the German delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.